 - Appropriate warnings: A symbol denoting what the hazard is associated with a particular chemical should be visible.

 - Legible and in English: For personnel who speak English as a second language, feel free to create a secondary label in your home language, but the primary label must be legible and in English.

-Chemical labels can be generated from the material safety data sheets (MSDS) navigation by taking the following steps:
+Chemical labels can be generated from the safety data sheets (SDS) navigation by taking the following steps:

-- Open GoldFXX to get an appropriate MSDS.
+- Open GoldFXX to get an appropriate SDS.